Brulé (band)

 Brulé & AIRO is a contemporary Native American new-age/worldbeat music group based in South Dakota.
 They have sold over one million CDs worldwide, won a number of awards, and have made media appearances with the Live with Regis and Kathie Lee television show, CNN WorldBeat, QVC, and others.
 They maintain a schedule of well over 100 performances a year including full stage productions with traditional dancers, an annual holiday tour, performances at Milwaukee's Indian Summer Festival, Indian Art Markets in Denver, Arlington (Tx.), and Overland Park, Kansas, Harbor Fest in Virginia Beach, the world-renowned Ordway Theater in St. Paul, Foxwoods Casino, and many additional outdoor festivals and events.
 They have released 22 CDs over their 21-year existence.

 History

-Hidden Heritage
+Early life

-Paul LaRoche grew up as part of a white middle-class family in the small community of Worthington in southwest Minnesota.
-He was adopted at birth, and his talent for music was evident at an early age.
-Paul knew about his adoption but his true heritage was sadly kept a secret from him for unknown reasons.
+Paul LaRoche, the founding member of Brulé, grew up as part of a white middle-class family in the small community of Worthington in southwest Minnesota.
+He was adopted at birth from the Lower Brule Sioux Tribe reservation in South Dakota.
+LaRoche was aware of his adoption but his true heritage was kept a secret from him for unknown reasons.

-After both of his adoptive parents had died in the same year, it left Paul with more questions than answers and left him feeling a little lost some days.
-Thankfully Kathy, Paul's wife, discovered his adoption papers and began a search for his family.
-After several years of hopeful searching, then grieving hope and finally getting to the path of healing, a break in the search for family came.
-In 1993 when Paul discovered his biological Lakota family his homecoming was a happy one and he was reunited with a brother, sister, aunts, uncles, nieces and nephews.
+After both of his adoptive parents died, Kathy, LaRoche's wife, discovered his adoption papers.
+After several years of searching, in 1993 when LaRoche discovered his biological Lakota family.

-The amount of love and support Paul received from his family and friends in his new life made his music career all the more monumental.
-Armed with the new knowledge of his heritage, Paul re-entered the world of music in the relatively new genre of contemporary/ New Age, Native American music.
-Mixing the traditional sounds of Native America with the music he grew up with, rock, pop, jazz.
-Paul cut his first CD, "We The People" and the band Brulé was born still not knowing about a possibly son out there somewhere that has a sense of what his bio father went through as well.